AscendingPassage.com HOME PAGE.

 miraculously in their work of preservation.
 They might have been

-carved yesterday, these innumerable people, who, everywhere--on the
+carved yesterday, these innumerable people.

 The whole temple, with the openings which give it light, is more